 Step 3: Click on Restart now next to Advanced startup.

 Step 4: Press Restart now again.

-This will take you to the BIOS from where you can enable TPM 2.0 and Secure Boot.
+This will take you to the BIOS, where you can enable TPM 2.0 and Secure Boot.

 Enabling Secure Boot

 If you have an Intel motherboard, the BIOS interface might be different.
-Anyways, the BIOS interface depends on the manufacturer, not on the CPU.
+The BIOS interface depends on the manufacturer, not the CPU.
 Once you see the BIOS menu, follow these steps:

 Step 1: Go to the BIOS tab.

 Step 2: Scroll down, and you will see an option for Secure Boot, double click to open it.

 Step 3: Now double-click on Secure Boot Enable.